-- (a) A narrative description of the proposed surface mining operations, including the following information: - (1) The consistency of the proposed surface mining operations with this chapter, the General Plan, zoning, and applicable specific plans; - (2) The manner in which waste generated by the surface mining operation will be disposed and the methods by which contamination will be controlled during -surface mining; - (3) The methods to be used for on-site and off-site surface water drainage and erosion control during surface mining operations, including provisions for ensuring flood protection of the site for the one-hundred (100) year event; - (4) The proposed hours of operation, including the estimated number of nights when surface mining operations may be necessary; - (5) The results of all soil test borings performed within the mined area, to provide information on soil quality and slope stability; - (6) The anticipated quantity and type of minerals for which the proposed surface mining operation will be conducted, including the estimated maximum annual production with calculations presented in both tons mined and in tons sold; - (7) A summary table showing the following information, listed by phases for the proposed surface mining project: the length of time for both mining and reclamation, acreage proposed for mining, acreages proposed for appropriate reclaimed uses, projected mineral reserves (both mined and sold), and Williamson Act contracted acreage. - (b) Site-specific technical reports, performed by qualified professionals in the appropriate area of expertise, shall provide specific proposals for inclusion in the surface mining permit to address the following potential environmental impacts: - (1) A biological inventory and analysis to evaluate the on-site habitat value of the proposed mined area, as well as the potential impacts to special-status species, both on-site and within the immediate area.
-The analysis shall propose appropriate measures to reduce any potential adverse impacts to special-status species or associated suitable significant suitable habitat.
-The analysis shall also include a wetlands delineation study for any potential on-site wetlands.
-If landscaping is proposed to screen the surface mining operations from adjoining public rights-of-way or public and private lands, then the biological analysis shall include an evaluation of the feasibility of the species, weed control, and irrigation methods to be used;
+- (a) A narrative description of the proposed surface mining operations, including the following information: - (1) The consistency of the proposed surface mining operations with this chapter, the General Plan, zoning, and applicable specific plans; - (2) The manner in which waste generated by the surface mining operation will be disposed and the methods by which contamination will be controlled during surface mining; - (3) The methods to be used for on-site and off-site surface water drainage and erosion control during surface mining operations, including provisions for ensuring flood protection of the site for the one-hundred (100) year event; - (4) The proposed hours of operation, including the estimated number of nights when surface mining operations may be necessary; - (5) The results of all soil test borings performed within the mined area, to provide information on soil quality and slope stability; - (6) The anticipated quantity and type of minerals for which the proposed surface mining operation will be conducted, including the estimated maximum annual production with calculations presented in both tons mined and in tons sold; - (7) A summary table showing the following information, listed by phases for the proposed surface mining project: the length of time for both mining and reclamation, acreage proposed for mining, acreages proposed for appropriate reclaimed uses, projected mineral reserves (both mined and sold), and Williamson Act contracted acreage. - (b) Site-specific technical reports, performed by qualified professionals in the appropriate area of expertise, shall provide specific proposals for inclusion in the surface mining permit to address the following potential environmental impacts: - (1) A biological inventory and analysis to evaluate the on-site habitat value of the proposed mined area, as well as the potential impacts to special-status species and sensitive natural communities, both on-site and within the immediate area.
+The analysis shall propose appropriate measures to reduce any potential adverse impacts to special-status species or significant suitable habitat, and shall ensure compliance with the Yolo HCP/NCCP, California Fish and Game Code, Migratory Bird Treaty Act, and other applicable regulations, plans and programs.
+The analysis shall also include a wetland delineation study for any potential on-site wetlands, and shall provide adequate mitigation and appropriate authorizations from regulatory agencies, where required.
+If landscaping is proposed to screen the surface mining operations from adjoining public rights-of-way or public and private lands, the biological analysis shall include an evaluation of the feasibility of the species, weed control, and irrigation methods to be used;